ZigaSajovic/CppML/docs/tutorial/index.md

 * Transform each template policy into a metafunction using [`ml::F`](../reference/Functional/F.md), and
 * Partially evaluate each of them on `Derived` using [`ml::Partial`](../reference/Functional/Partial.md), and
 * compose these partial evaluations using [`ml::Compose`](../reference/Functional/Compose.md), and
-* evaluate the composition on the `Bottom` base class.
+* evaluate the composition on the `ml::None`, making it the bottom base class.

+This sequence is easily translated into `CppML`.

 ```c++
 template <typename Derived, template <class, class> class ...Policies>
 using MakeBase = ml::f<ml::Compose<ml::Partial<ml::F<Policies>, Derived>...>, ml::None>;
 ```
+which concludes our implementation of `Class` (above).

 ### Currying